 Think about Peloton—yes, the bike is a core part of the brand, but the company is about a lot more than that.
 The bike might be the initial purchase, but then customers pay for the use of the app platform.
 That’s an ongoing service, and Peloton works to make it about an experience like no other.

-The Peloton service and experience are highly personalized and immersive, and there’s something for everyone even if they aren’t a fitness maven.
+are highly personalized and immersive, and there’s something for everyone even if they aren’t a fitness maven.

 Peloton also extends their services and experiences to social media not only on their own channels, but they have their instructors serve as social media personalities who connect with the audience directly, answer questions, and serve as constant brand advocates.